cncf/wg-serverless/workflow/spec/spec.md

 retry attempt, in this case two minutes.
 The second retry definition defines that for any errors other than "FunctionExecutionError", no retries should be performed (maxAttempts is set to zero).

-You can combine retry and onError definitions to define powerful error handling inside your state.
+Retry and onError definitions can be combined in order to define powerful error handling inside the state.
 For example:

 <table>
 <tr>